eagercheesecake/Rise-of-the-GOO-Notes/content/Sessions/Session 40 - Reunited.md

 Shurima becomes transparent, and Branwyn asks what is happening.
 Moiloc tells all.
 Shurima begins to absorb Olidamuru.
 They catch up, as Moiloc fumbles to defend their choices.
 Moiloc says she will join them if they choose to attack Shurima, but doesn’t think they can beat him, asking if they are ready to die here.
 Goro is visibly afraid at the sight of Shurima.

 Galen takes out the crown.
 She feels it pull her toward the center of the room, and feels she should kneel, and offer the crown to the air.
 Although worried it may be Shurima’s energy pulling her to act, she trusts in Styx, and offers it up.
 The world stops.
 Out of nowhere, Styx appears.
 He smiles, and grasps the crown.
 With the world frozen, Styx puts the crown on his head.
 Galen hears a woman’s voice in her head, saying it is too late to stop Shurima, but with Styx reunited with her powers, they may be able to stop him.
 A door appears, and Styx opens it.
-She bows, going through it.
+Styx bows, going through it.

 To everyone else, Galen appears to have stood up, with the crown gone.
 Olidamuru disappears as the cavern begins shaking, and Shurima begins to grow.
 He lets out howls of pain.
 Everyone goes to escape, but Moiloc kneels down, beginning to pray.
 Branwyn goes to run toward her, but Galen pulls her back.
 A giant ball of rock, stone, and corpse tenders falls onto Moiloc, killing her.